Haichuan-Yang/Wesoft-research-group/content/home/welcome.md

 ---
 <br>

-The **WeAI Research Group** has been a dynamic junior group for Artificial Intelligence research, teaching, and practice since its founding in 2023.
+The **WeAI Research Group** has been a dynamic junior group for Artificial Intelligence research and practice since its founding in 2023.
 Our current research interests include nature-inspired technologies, machine learning, and neural networks for real-world applications.